kosamad/Cosmo-Keys/TESTING.md

 - One user demonstrated that if he typed too quickly following a wrong answer, two computer turns were triggered ([demonstration video](testing/videos/duplicate-triggers.mp4)).
 I modified the wrong answer function to "turn off" the event listener which prevented this from occurring.

 - The voice on Apple devices differs from that on Android. a 1.5 speed for level 1 and 2 speak was [too fast](testing/videos/speech-speed.mp4).
 Therefore, I reduced the speed of individual letter speak to 1 (standard).
 Additinally the letter "a" (pronouced "ay) sounded like "i".
-See Known bugs section in the [README](README.md).
+See [Other Known Bugs](README.md#other-known-bugs) section of my README.md file.

 <u> VI specific player feedback:</u>

 - The "talk-back" screen reader (not their general one), read everything underneath the modal.
-This is discussed and documented in the Future Roll Outs section of the [README](README.md).
+This is discussed and documented in the [Future Roll Outs](README.md#future-roll-outs) section of the README.md.

 - The use of colour really helped them understand progression of the game (timer) and aids level selection as they "are very intuitive".
 Also the hover changes helped  player know when they were correctly over the button/links.